 The adoption of proportional representation in the United States would in one stroke cut through the Gordian knot of redistricting and gerrymandering.
 It would eliminate all the partisan brawling, stolen seats, and uncompetitive districts that plague our winner-take-all system.
 This is one, of many, reasons why PR is so popular among other major industrial democracies.

-Chances for Reform: Good
+Chances for Reform: Very Good

 Unfortunately, there is little activity surrounding the most promising reform: the adoption of proportional representation elections that would completely eliminate the partisan gerrymandering problem in all of its forms.
 Most Americans have little awareness that our winner-take-all election system is at the root of our gerrymandering problems.
 And even fewer know what PR is, how it would eliminate gerrymandering, or how well it works in other democracies.

 So right now, redistricting commissions seem to be the reform on the agenda.
 And with extreme gerrymandering threatening to spread even further, this approach deserves our support.
-Commissions may not be as good as PR in getting rid of this problem, but at this point, half a loaf is better than none.
+Commissions may not be as good as PR in getting rid of this problem, but at this point, half a loaf is very much better than none.

 read the next issue: 9.
 Outmoded Electoral College